oracle-livelabs/pts/ai-vector-search-fundamentals/3-exact_search/exact_search.md

 ## Task 1: Run exact similarity searches

-In this task we will put our work to use and run some exact similarity searches on the DESCRIPTION vector embeddings that we just created.
+In this task we will put our work to use and run some exact similarity searches on the DESCRIPTION vector embeddings that we just created in the PARKS table.

 1. Our first query will look for parks that are associated with the Civil War:

     ```
     <copy>
     select name, city, states, description
     from parks
     order by vector_distance(desc_vector,
       vector_embedding(minilm_l12_v2 USING 'Civil War' as data), cosine)